matkoch/MassTransit/docs/advanced/middleware/killswitch.md

 Typically, consumer exceptions are transient issues and suspending consumption until a later time when the transient issue may have been resolved.

 ::: tip
 A Kill Switch is the messaging analog of a Circuit Breaker, and operates in a similar manner.
-However, instead of inducing failure to reduce pressure on a backing service, the kill switch stops consuming messages instead thereby reducing pressure on backing services.
+However, instead of inducing failure to reduce pressure on a backing service, the kill switch stops consuming messages instead, thereby reducing pressure on backing services.

 > Read Martin Fowler's description of the pattern [here](http://martinfowler.com/bliki/CircuitBreaker.html).
 :::